 Tuition & Fees

 All tuition charges, student fees, and room and board charges are assessed and collected by the Student Records and Financial Services Center, with the exception of the deposit fee for new students that is collected by the Office of Admissions.
 The Trustees of the college, when necessary, may amend the tuition charges, fees and room and board charges.
+Tuition and fee rates at Canisius are the same for online and on-campus courses.
+Courses taught online offer the same excellent instructors, education, and support services as courses taught on-campus.

-All candidates for undergraduate admission must make a pre-registration deposit of $200 on or before Candidate’s Reply Date of May 1.
+All candidates for undergraduate admission must make a pre-registration deposit of $200 on or before the Candidate’s Reply Date of May 1.
 This deposit will be applied to the tuition bill of the first semester after the formal notice of acceptance.
 The entire deposit is forfeited if the student fails to enter the college or withdraws from the college before the completion of the semester.

 Tuition, fees, room and board are due on the date printed on the bill.